|

 Chop the chives and add them to the bowl.

 Chop or cube the cold butter into smaller pieces and place in the bowl.
-Pour in milk.
-Begin combining with a fork or dough cutter (your hands work great too) * You can also use a food processor for this as well.
+Pour in the milk.
+Begin combining with a fork or pastry cutter (your hands work great too).

 Roll it out into about a half inch thick piece.

-Begin cutting your biscuits with a cutter or a mason jar.
+Begin cutting your biscuits with a biscuit cutter or, you can use a mason jar or lid like I do.

-Place them into a greased skillet or baking dish.
+Place them into a greased skillet or prepared baking sheet.

 FAQ